gmc-code/PC-Microbit-Extension-backup/docs/games/magic_8.rst

     while True:
-        game = Magic8PosNegButtons()
+        game = Magic8PosNeg()
         game.run_game()

 ----

 .. admonition:: Tasks

     #.
-Use a subclass of ``Magic8PosNegButtons`` to display a positive response when the microbit is tilted to the left and a negative response when the microbit is tilted to the right.
+Use a subclass of ``Magic8PosNeg`` to display a positive response when the microbit is tilted to the left and a negative response when the microbit is tilted to the right.
+    #.
+Use a subclass of ``Magic8PosNeg`` to display a positive response when pin0 of the microbit is touched and a negative response when pin0 of the microbit is touched.